annotation/text-fabric/docs/Api/App.md

             It does not harm performance if `highlights` maps lots of nodes outside the tuple as well.

+    ??? info "lineNumbers=False"
+        indicates whether line numbers should be displayed.

+        ??? note "source data"
+            Line numbers are with respect to the source data file that is contains the origin material of the node in question, if a datasource provides a feature that contains line numbers.

+        ??? note "configuration"
+            Whether a corpus has line numbers, and in which feature they are stored for which node types is configured in a corpus dependent app.

     ??? info "noneValues=None"
         A set of values for which no display should be generated.
         The default set is `None` and the strings `NA`, `none`, `unknown`.